NazarY8/rnode-client-js/README.md

 This is all that is needed for communication with Metamask and also for connected hardware wallets (Ledger).
 How to use these functions and send deploys to RNode is in [rnode-web.js](src/rnode-web.js).

 Changes on the web page are only saved in memory so it will be lost after refreshing the page.
-RChain networks available for selection are in [rchain-networks.js](src/rchain-networks.js) file.
+F1r3fly networks available for selection are in [rnode-networks.js](src/rnode-networks.js) file.

 ## Install